N-Ziermann/scss-typer/README.md

 ## Usage

-    npx scss-typer /path/to/file/or/directory
+    npx scss-typer /path/to/file/or/directory [-a|--all]

 Just run the script using npx (or install it globally) and run it on a chosen file or directory.
 It will recursively go over all .module.scss files in the directory and create .d.ts type definitions for them.

 If there already are type definitions it will only recreate them if the SCSS file was modified.

+If you want to also recreate existing type definitions, run the command with the _--all_ or _-a_ flag.

-_You should configure your IDE to run the script on save for the best possible experience!_
+You should configure your IDE to run the script _on save_ for the best possible experience!

 ## Benefits